Modern Luxury

 Seylou Bakery

 The bakers at Seylou create their dishes with the utmost care producing whole grain treats inspired by the Mid-Atlantic region.
-Their selection of pastries include cheese and veggie scones and gluten-free canelés, which are designed for those craving a healthier treat.
+Their selection of pastries include cheese and veggie scones and gluten-free oat cookies with dried cranberries.
 Pair those with one of their signature tea leaves for a light brunch that will help you settle into your day.
 926 N. St. NW, Ste.
 A, 202.842.1122, seylou.com

 Sharbat

-Owner Ilhama Safarova immigrated to DC about two years ago and made waves in the area for establishing the city’s first Azerbaijan bakery.
-She introduced Washingtonians to their beloved shekerbura, a ground hazelnut-filled pastry resembling the intricate stylings of a crochet and their pakhlava.
+Owner Ilhama Safarova immigrated to DC about four years ago and made waves in the area for establishing the city’s first Azerbaijan bakery.
+She introduced Washingtonians to their beloved shakarbura, a ground hazelnut-filled decorated pastry and their pakhlava – 12 layers of dough filled with chopped nut and a delicious syrup.
 2473 18th St. NW, 202.843.5252, sharbat-bakery.business.site